If you’ve already planted okra or are thinking about it, deciding what to grow beside it is very important.

-It’s essential that you choose companions for okra that not only complement and support it but also help it thrive.
+You must choose companion plants for okra that not only complement and support it but also help it to thrive.

-The trick is to figure out which nearby plants may be beneficial and which might be bad for your okra crop.
+Figure out which plants may be beneficial and which might be bad for your okra crop.

 To help you make the best decision for your garden-growing needs, let’s examine some of the best and worst okra companion plants.